The Seventh Kela Lecture

 Professor Gøsta Esping-Andersen, Universitat Pompeu Fabra, Barcelona, Spain.

-Commentary remarks were made by senior researcher Ulla Hämäläinen fron the Kela Research Department.
+Commentary remarks were made by senior researcher Ulla Hämäläinen from the Kela Research Department.

 The lecture is available on YouTube (Kela Lecture: Gøsta Esping-Andersen).